davidklaing/davidklaing.github.io/pages/albums.md

 - path: tooltip_library.js
 ---

-If it’s here, I love it.
+For now, I'm only keeping track of albums I love.
+So, if it's listed on any of these pages, I love it.

 * <a id="all-albums" class="internal-link" href="/all-albums/">All albums</a>